 Let see how to lock formulas in Excel by following steps!

-Step 1: Create a table the same as like above picture.
+Step 1: Create a table the same as the above picture.
 This table is showing students’ marks of two subjects Maths and Geography.
-In the cells of column H we have used a formula which calculates the total marks of each student in these two subjects.
-Say, in cell H2 we have used formula given below:
+In the cells of column H, we have used a formula that calculates the total marks of each student in these two subjects.
+Say, in cell H2 we have used the formula given below:

 We are going to lock only those formulas in column H.

 Step 2: Here we have two objectives to lock only formulas.
 Firstly, we have to unlock the whole cells of the worksheet,.
 Secondly, we will protect only formulas.
-So now Select whole table as like above picture.
+So now Select the whole table as like the above picture.
 Now click the Home tab and in the Alignment group, choose the small arrow to open the Format Cells dialog box.

 Step 4: Go to the Home tab.
 From the Editing group, click Find & Select button and choose Go To Special.